Flutter ARB file (.arb)

 HTML tags

-In certain situations, it's beneficial to use HTML tags in localization messages.
-This strategy prevents the message from being divided into smaller parts for styling purposes or other advantages.
+In some cases, you might use HTML tags in localization messages.
+This is known to be beneficial as it prevents the message from being divided into smaller parts for styling purposes or other advantages.
 An example of such a message is shown below.

 "htmlExample": "<i>Discover <b>Flutter</b></i>"